OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 **Click-to-Run Update Service**.
 The Click-to-Run Update Service allows you to install certain Microsoft Office products over the internet.
 The Click-to-Run Update Service also automatically detects online updates to Click-to-Run-enabled products on your device and downloads and installs them automatically.

+**Office Translator**.
+Office Translator is designed as a no-trace connected experience.
+With no trace, no portion of your translation request that Office sends to Microsoft Translator will be logged, your submitted text will not be used to improve the quality of the Microsoft Translator service, and there will not be any record of any portion of your data retained by Microsoft.

 **Diagnostic Data**.
 Diagnostic data is used to (i) keep Office secure and up to date. (ii) detect, diagnose, and remediate problems. and (iii) make product improvements.
 This data does not include a user's name or email address, the content of the user's files, or information about apps unrelated to Office.
 Users have a choice between two different levels of diagnostic data collection, Required and Optional.

 *   **Required**.
 The minimum data necessary to help keep Office secure, up to date, and performing as expected on the device it's installed on.